binance/binance-spot-api-docs/testnet/rest-api.md

 There are fields in the order responses (e.g. order placement, order query, order cancellation) that appear only if certain conditions are met.

-These fields can apply to Order Lists.
+These fields can apply to order lists.

 The fields are listed below: